 What is Witch Hazel?

-Witch hazel is a large shrub or a small multi-stemmed tree that is native to North America.
+Witch hazel is a large shrub or a small multi-stemmed tree that is native to North America, China and Japan.
 There are four species in North America.
 The most commonly used variety is Hamamelis virginiana.
 Outside of North America, there is one species native to China and another species native to Japan.

-In addition to being an attractive landscape plant, witch hazel is the source of the witch hazel astringent you see being sold in stores.
+In addition to being an attractive landscape plant, witch hazel is the source of the witch hazel astringent that is sold in stores.
 The Native Americans knew of its astringent properties and taught them to the European colonists.
 You can make your own by boiling the inner bark in water.
 The inner bark is the white part found inside of the bark when you peel it off of the branch.
 The astringent is commonly used for skin ailments and hemorrhoids.

 The active astringent ingredients are tannins which are toxic if taken internally.
 Only use witch hazel water topically.
 Never drink it.